TL;DR

 | Private Medical Insurance (PMI) | Pays the medical bills for private diagnosis and treatment of eligible acute conditions. | It's the mechanic who fixes your car quickly so you can get back on the road. |

 For the ultimate business shield, a combination of PMI and Income Protection is the gold standard.
-PMI gets you treated fast, and IP ensures your personal and business finances remain stable during your recovery.
-An expert broker like WeCovr can help you explore combined policies and often provide discounts when you purchase more than one type of cover.
+PMI gets you treated fast, and IP can help support your personal and business finances remain stable during your recovery.
+A specialist at WeCovr or one of our broker partners can help you explore combined policies and often provide discounts when you purchase more than one type of cover.

 No two PMI policies are identical, but most are built around a core set of benefits.
 You can then add optional extras to tailor the cover to your specific needs and budget.